dromatriptan/ApplicationPackaging/README.md

 **Overview** These scripts are companion scripts to packages for Microsoft Endpoint Configuration Manager.
 They provide the logic needed to install, uninstall, detect applications published in Software Center.
 These scripts are modularized to handle certifcates.

-## Scripts prefixed with certificate-
+## Scripts prefixed with clickonce-

 **Overview** These scripts are companion scripts to packages for Microsoft Endpoint Configuration Manager.
 They provide the logic needed to install, uninstall, detect applications published in Software Center.
 These scripts are modularized to handle clickonce applications.
 Oftentimes, developers package their products with this technology and fail to code-sign them.
 I put tother some rudimentary UI automation to auto-click on popups in an effort to guide the user towards a successful installation while minimizing calls to the helpdesk for popups that, in all honesty, are cause for concern in today's security-minded world.